 Sometimes you might give your consent implicitly, such as when you send us a message by e-mail to which you would reasonably expect us to reply.

-We may aggregate it in a general way and use it to provide class information, for example to monitor the performance of a particular page on our website.
+We may aggregate your personal information in a general way and use it to provide class information, for example to monitor the performance of a particular page on our website.

 We do not use your information in any way that would identify you personally unless your personal identification is essential to the use for which we have obtained your information.